Pure narrowband photon-pair generation in a monolithic cavity: Results

 Finally, as a direct measure of the total state purity, we quantified the indistinguishability of the generated single photons through the HOM effect~\cite{hong1987measurement}.
-We investigated the interference between two heralded single-photons produced by consecutive pump pulses by varying their temporal separation utilizing an unbalanced Mach-Zender fiber interferometer in the signal arm.
+We investigated the interference between two heralded single photons produced by consecutive pump pulses by varying their temporal separation utilizing an unbalanced Mach-Zehnder fiber interferometer in the signal arm.
 The polarization in the interferometer was adjusted using fiber polarization controllers and classical light, achieving an interference contrast of $(96.4\pm0.2)\%$, constrained by the polarization state and imperfections in the beam splitting ratio.
-We employed 0.96~ns-long pump pulses ---offering the highest spectral purity---at an average power of 2~mW, corresponding to a single-photon Fock state purity of $(96.9\pm0.1)\%$.
-We varied the repetition rate of the pump around 20.33 MHz to adjust the temporal separation of the photons.
-The normalized rate of four-fold events (the two signals and the corresponding two heralding idlers) at the two outputs of the interferometer, as a function of the pump pulses separation, can be seen in Fig.~\ref{fig:spectralpurity}.
-We see a pronounced anti-bunching at zero time delay, demonstrating the high indistinguishability of the heralded photons from our monolithic cavity.
+We employed 0.96~ns-long pump pulses---offering the highest spectral purity---at an average power of 2~mW, corresponding to a single-photon Fock state purity of $(98.7\pm0.1)\%$.
+We varied the repetition rate of the pump around 20.33~MHz to adjust the temporal separation of the photons.
+The normalized rate of four-fold events (the two signals and the corresponding two heralding idlers) at the two outputs of the interferometer, as a function of the pump pulses separation, can be seen in Fig.~\ref{fig:spectralpurity}\nobreak(b).
+In this measurement, no additional temporal filtering was applied, and a coincidence window of 6~ns was used, as displayed in Fig.~\ref{fig:correlfunctions}\nobreak(a).
+We see a pronounced bunching at zero time delay, demonstrating the high indistinguishability of the heralded photons from our monolithic cavity.
 By fitting an inverse Lorentzian to the data, we obtain a HOM visibility of $V_\mathrm{HOM}=(91.2\pm9.3)\%$.
-The observed HOM visibility is consistent with the product of the spectral purity, photon-number purity and interferometer contrast.
-The large statistical error arise from the low probability of having two consecutive photon-pairs generated and the collection of the four photons, as well as the discard of three-quarters of the events when the photons do not follow the correct paths in the interferometer and are in the wrong inputs.
+The observed HOM visibility is consistent with the product of the spectral purity, photon-number purity, and interferometer contrast.
+The large statistical error arises from the low probability of generating two consecutive photon pairs and successfully detecting all four photons in a passive interferometer.
 Furthermore, it should be emphasized that $V_\mathrm{HOM}$ is partially limited by the experimental interferometer; an improved version of the interferometer, with nearly 100\% contrast, is expected to yield HOM visibilities of up to 95\%.
 Similarly, $V_\mathrm{HOM}$ is also degraded by multi-pair SPDC emissions.
 Both contributions set a lower bound for the photon indistinguishability $V_\mathrm{HOM}$, while the upper bound is determined by the maximum achieved spectral purity $P_\mathrm{M}$.